 Help make a difference by joining me for a transparent and honest government.
 Your support—whether through volunteering, donating, or spreading the word—will ensure that Livermore serves everyone in our community.

-(C) Thomas Soules for Livermore City Council
+(C) Tom Soules for Council 2024

-Paid for by Thomas Soules for Livermore Council 2024, FPPC# 1473746
+Paid for by Tom Soules for Council 2024, FPPC# 1473746

 Website designed, maintained and hosted by Flip2Media